World Kindness Day: History

 Events include THE BIG HUG, handing out Kindness Cards, Global Flashmob, which was coordinated by Orly Wahba from the US and was held in 15 countries and 33 cities with its images of the event making the big screens in New York City.
 Canada celebrates with The Kindness Concert and in Singapore in 2009, 45,000 yellow flowers were given away.
 In 2017 World Kindness day was also celebrated in Slovenia, organized by volunteering organisation Humanitarček as part of their project Randomised Kindness.

 Objective

 World Kindness Day is to highlight good deeds in the community focusing on the positive power and the common thread of kindness for good which binds us.
 Kindness is a fundamental part of the human condition which bridges the divides of race, religion, politics, gender and location.
 Kindness Cards are also an ongoing activity which can either be passed on to recognize an act of kindness and or ask that an act of kindness be done.
-Approaches are being made to the United Nations by the peak global body, the World Kindness Movement, to have World Kindness Day officially recognized and its members unanimously sign a Declaration of Support for World Kindness.

 According to Gulf News, "it is a day that encourages individuals to overlook boundaries, race and religion."